hzhangg/HR-Chatbot/README.md

 Our HR-Chatbot lets users query against our database of encoded job postings.
 Users can create their own resume and modify it on the fly for further interactions in the session.

 Features Include:
+- A pleasant text formatted UI
 - Search Job Postings according to optional criterion
 - Lookup definitions of terms you may not know
-- Create, update, and view resumes
+- Create, update, view, and save resumes
 - Measure your Qualifications against jobs
 - Receive insight on your missing skills and their relevancy in jobs

+Our program is has many quality of life features such as:
+- Input validation (ex. number, wrong input)
+- Input processing (ex. no need to sumbit answers in "" or with period)
+- Skipping inputs (ex. type 'x' to skip the search criteria)

-## Searching
+## Searching Jobs
 User's may search for job postings based on:
 - Location
 - Industry